Academic Programs | Overview

 Definition of Academic Programs: A program of study which leads to a bachelor’s, master’s, or doctorate degree or minors, concentrations, emphases, options, and certificates for academic credit.

 The Office of Academic Programs welcomes the opportunity to work with deans and department chairs to support faculty efforts in developing new degree programs.
-For more information on proposing degree programs, please follow the links in the left-hand navigation under "Academic Program Proposals."
+For more information on proposing degree programs, please follow the links in the left-hand navigation under "Academic Program Proposals" or below:

 For further assistance with academic programs, the following resource is published yearly by the Chancellor's Office.
 The document includes a compilation of pertinent laws, statutes, policies, and descriptions of processes used by the Chancellor’s Office relating to academic programs.